opensafely-core/backend-server/services/jobrunner/playbook.md

 checkout of `opensafely-core/backend-server` at the version you want to apply, then run:

-    sudo ./BACKEND/manage.sh
+    sudo just manage

-Where BACKEND is the backend you are currently on.
 This will apply all current backend server configuration, including users, groups, and jobrunner configuration.

 ## jobrunner service